persvr/perstore/README.md

 ### mongodb

-	store = require("perstore/store/mongodb").MongoDB({
-		collection: collection
-	});

-This is an object store that uses a MongoDB database for storage.
-MongoDB provides a powerful backend for Perstore because it is specifically designed for JSON-style object storage.
-This store has good querying capabilites, supporting a large set of the RQL operators.
-This store requires installation of the mongodb package (npm install mongodb).

-The MongoDB store looks to the local.json for configuration information, using either the database.url property or the database.host, database.name, and database.port properties.
-For example, our local.json could configuration the database:

-	"database": {
-		"host": "localhost",
-		"name": "wiki",
-	},

-(we omitted the port, which defaults to 27017)

-We also must indicate which collection to use for the store.
-This is provided in the options parameter to the constructor.

-This store is only available for NodeJS.
+A mongodb store is available at [here](https://github.com/persvr/mongodb-store)

 ### sql

-	store = require("perstore/store/mongodb").SQLStore({
+	store = require("perstore/store/sql").SQLStore({
 		table: table,
 		idColumn: idColumn
 	});

 This is store connects to an SQL backend and maps SQL rows to objects.
 RQL queries are converted to SQL, and a large set of the RQL queries are supported.
-On Node.js, this store requires installation of the mysql-native package (npm install mysql-native).
+On Node.js, you can use the [mysql-store](https://github.com/persvr/mysql-store) (npm install mysql-store) to connect to MySQL databases this store requires installation.

 The SQLStore looks to the local.json for configuration information.
 In Node, it uses the database.type, database.host, database.port, database.name, database.username, and database.password